Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Creepers, the horrible kamikaze shrubs from Minecraft, are quite popular with the fanbase precisely because they're paranoia-inducing abominations.

 The Arishok from Dragon Age II.
 While the Qunari have been redesigned to look significantly less human than they did in Origins (never mind their philosophy, which treats mages like absolute dirt and is otherwise logical to a fault), he's still quite popular among the fandom.
-Several fans are even less-than-amused at the fact that you can't join him, though given the other two brands of crazy in charge of Kirkwall, it's not so surprising many want to Take a Third Option.
+Several fans are even less-than-amused that you can't join him, though given the other two brands of crazy in charge of Kirkwall, it's not so surprising many want to Take a Third Option.

-Terezi Pyrope of Homestuck, at least initially.
+Terezi Pyrope, at least initially.
 She is probably the single largest Nightmare Fuel Station Attendant in the comic; she was practically introduced by trying to kill John and succeeding in a Bad Future, though she admitted that she was well aware it wouldn't actually work out.
 Then came Act 5, and with it context and character development aplenty, where it was proved that as trolls go she is probably one of the most pleasant.
 Even before then, she is one of the most popular characters in the fandom, though that may be more related to her more positive development.

-Transformers Prime brings us the ever-present, silent, faceless Soundwave.
+The ever-present, silent, faceless Soundwave.
 There's a reason everyone but Megatron fears him- he's capable of not only gathering intel from nearly anywhere on Earth, he's an expert at curb-stomping upstarts who disrespect Megatron.
 He's so cool, he's capable of snarking without even speaking.
 And when he does speak, he doesn't use his own voice, but instead prefers to Quote Mine the words of others and play them back.